kk663/znn-release/docs/tutorial.rst

 - Publicly available ZNN AWS AMI
 - Describe all the code in plain English using comments
 - Add in tables etc in appendix
-- State that need to do ``sudo su`` before training
-- Do we want to add in AWS tutorial too?
+- Do we want to add in AWS tutorial too (see http://cs224d.stanford.edu/supplementary/aws-tutorial-2.pdf)?
 - State which instance type to use
 - Be clearer about output size parameter and effect on memory